pfmc-assessments/lingcod/doc/North.md

 catches that occur off the coast of Mexico but are landed in California.
 Anglers are required to fill out the report prior to entering U.S. waters but it is not clear if this information is currently included in RecFIN.

-** todo - check in with Hem if she has received any information** There are no known stock assessments for lingcod off the coast of Mexico.

 <!--chapter:end:11introduction.Rmd-->